-The required Schedule of Changes in the City's Net Pension Liability and Related Ratios immediately following the notes to the financial statements presents multi-year trend information about whether the value of plan assets is increasing or decreasing over time relative to the total pension liability.
+The required schedule of changes in the city's net pension liability (asset) and related ratios immediately following the notes to the financial statements presents multi-year trend information about whether the value of plan assets is increasing or decreasing over time relative to the total pension liability.

-Actuarial assumptions.
-The total pension liability was determined by an actuarial valuation as of October 1, 2017, updated to September 30, 2019, using the following actuarial assumptions:
+Actuarial Assumptions.
+The total pension liability was determined by an actuarial valuation as of October 1, 2020, updated to September 30, 2021, using the following actuarial assumptions:

 Inflation 2.50%

 Salary increases 2.00% to 17.00%

+Discount rate 7.00%

-Discount rate 7.45% Investment rate of return 7.45%
+Investment rate of return 7.00%